Sheffield Eagles: Stadiums

 Sheffield originally played at Don Valley Stadium.
 In a bid to increase attendances, the Eagles left Don Valley in 2010 and moved to Bramall Lane where attendances rose to three times more than what they were at Don Valley.
 The Eagles returned to Don Valley midway through 2011 and stayed there until 2013.
 Don Valley was demolished in 2014.

 After being left homeless the club moved to the city's greyhound track, Owlerton Stadium in Hillsborough where they had previously played games between 1984 and 1989.
 The club experienced a dip in form at Owlerton, with there being temporary changing rooms and poor facilities.

 The club moved out of Sheffield for the first time in 2015 when they made the temporary switch to the Keepmoat Stadium, Doncaster.
 Here they ground shared with Doncaster Rovers and local rivals Doncaster, who were playing in the same division which meant the two clubs playing an extra home game when they faced each other.
 At the end of the season, during The Qualifiers, the Eagles' were allowed to return to Bramall Lane for games against Hull K.R. and Wakefield Trinity.
 They also hosted Hull F.C. at the Lane, in a Challenge Cup fifth round tie.

 The Eagles moved to Sheffield Hallam University's Sports Park on Bawtry Road, Brinsworth, Rotherham in 2016, where the reserves played their home fixtures.
 Temporary seating was erected to bring the capacity to 3,000 to meet Rugby Football League (RFL) regulations.

 After finding themselves homeless again with work on the Sheffield Olympic Legacy Stadium delayed and unable to find a home in Sheffield, the Eagles played their home matches at Belle Vue, the home of Wakefield Trinity, for the duration of the 2017 season.

 The club finally permanently returned to Sheffield and the Olympic Legacy Park in 2018.
-Work is due to start on the construction of a £5million stadium in the spring of 2019.
+Work started on the construction of a £5million stadium in the spring of 2019.
+In April 2026 the Eagles announced that they would move to the MEPS International Home of Football Stadium, to groundshare with Sheffield F.C..